seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part1-What-is-NextJS.md

 API
 ```

----
+***

-# What You'll Learn In Part 2
+# What You'll Learn in Part 2

 In the next chapter, we'll install **Next.js 16** and learn:

-* what `create-next-app` does
+- what `create-next-app` does
-* how a Next.js project is structured
+- how a Next.js project is structured
-* what every folder means
+- what each folder means
-* how routing works
+- how routing works
-* how pages become URLs
+- how pages become URLs
-* how to run your first Next.js application
+- how to run your first Next.js application

----
+***

 ## Part 2 Preview